Do Your Gutters Look Like This?

 When pests hunker down in your gutter, you may notice some of these problem signs.

-Pests are attracted to dark, wet environments.
-Clogged gutters full of leaves, mold, and standing water create a welcoming habitat for ants, stinging bugs, rodents, and more.
+Many pests are attracted to dark and wet environments, preferably with a steady source of food or water.
+Gutters that are clogged with leaves, mold, or standing water create an inviting habitat for ants, stinging bugs, rodents, and more.

 What Bugs Or Animals Live In Gutters?

-There’s a wide array of critters that find their way in or around your home because of your gutters.
-Here are the most common pest infestations found in Georgia gutters, and why.
+There’s a wide array of critters that find their way in or around your home because of clogged or damaged gutters.
+Here are the most common pest infestations found in gutters around our state, and why.